bluebirdOT/HackTheWorld/Wakanda Project/README.md

 **8\.
 Success Criteria**

-* Proxmox VE is successfully installed and configured with the "Network Option B" architecture.
+* Proxmox VE is successfully installed and configured with the "Isolated Virtual Environment" architecture.
 * Both Linux and Windows VMs are operational within the isolated vmbr1 network and can communicate with each other.
 * The virtual router/firewall correctly manages traffic and enforces defined access rules.
 * Students can securely access their assigned VMs using the designated method (port forwarding or VPN) without direct access to the hypervisor.